Asmit-Sethy/Asmit-Sethy/README.md

 My strengths lie in <b>Python</b> and <b>C/C++</b>, with a strong grasp of <b>data structures, algorithms, and problem-solving</b>.
 I’m passionate about <b>software development</b> and <b>cybersecurity</b> 🔐 — actively working on building scalable, real-world solutions in these domains. 🚀

-Beyond code, I enjoy <b>creative content production</b>, including <b>video editing</b> with tools like DaVinci Resolve and Adobe Premiere Pro.
+Beyond code, I enjoy watching football and am also skilled in tools like DaVinci Resolve and Adobe Premiere Pro.
 I thrive in collaborative environments and am always eager to learn, adapt, and contribute to impactful projects.
 </p>